department-of-veterans-affairs/vagov-content/pages/records/index.md

       external: false
     - url: "/change-address/"
       label: Change Your Address on File With VA
-      description: Find out how to change your address in your VA.gov profile to automatically update this information across several VA benefits and services.
+      description: Find out how to change your address and other contact information in your VA.gov profile.
+This will automatically update your information across several VA benefits and services.
       external: false
     - url: "/records/download-va-letters/"
       label: Download Your VA Benefit Letters